Buffy the Vampire Slayer: Wrath of the Darkhul King: Critical reception

 The level design was criticized for relying on platformer clichés, such as pulling switches and pushing crates.
 Although Griffiths found the gameplay formulaic, he praised the levels as well-made, while a NGC Magazine reviewer compared them to something "pieced together by a five-year-old".
 Some critics felt that the levels were unclear, such as being uncertain about which areas were platforms and what caused damage.
 Provo criticized the placement of obstacles and platforms outside the player's field of vision, saying the ability to pan the screen would have solved this.

 The graphics received mixed reviews from critics.
 Some reviewers viewed them as adequate.
 Griffiths described the style as typical for GBA games.
 Other reviewers were more negative; in Gaming Age, Alex Makar said it had "one of the blandest color palettes ever seen".
 Alternatively, Marriott praised the backgrounds as detailed and the character sprites as well-animated.
 Some reviewers enjoyed the graphic quality for the digitized cutscene stills, while others called them repetitive.
 The game's sound received negative reviews from some critics, who found it forgettable.
 Other reviewers praised the soundtrack as retro, such as comparing to the music in a Nintendo Entertainment System game and from the Castlevania series by Meston and Provo, respectively.

 Retrospective reviews remained negative.
 In 2012, GameZones jkdmedia praised the graphics and sound, but criticized the level design and controls as outweighing these positive aspects.
 Two years later, Javier Parrilla Ruiz placed Wrath of the Darkhul King on a HobbyConsolas list of the worst video games based on a television series.
-In 2017, SyFy Wire's Brittany Vincent found the gameplay to be generic and disliked the lack of "deep characterization or uniquely Buffy content" aside from the dialogue.
+In 2017, SyFy Wires Brittany Vincent found the gameplay to be generic and disliked the lack of "deep characterization or uniquely Buffy content" aside from the dialogue.